ivanov/kanten/README.md

 [x] make kanten importable (refactor out the cli aspects to make testing easier) [ ] bug - height is exceeded in my piles (off by one?)
 [x] fix command line (ex mode)
+[x] fix empty search /<enter>
+[ ] make reading from stdin work again
+[ ] display "Pattern not found" when there are no matching search results

 TEST PLAN